Aircraft Engineering BEng (Hons)

 Entry requirements

-- In certain circumstances, entry to the honours year may be possible with a BEng/BSc in an engineering-related discipline.
+- For September 2025, entry to this course is only available into year 4, and only in certain circumstances, with a BEng/BSc in an engineering-related discipline.
 This will be subject to normal university regulations for Recognition of Prior Learning and will be considered on a case-by-case basis

 Year 1 - HNC